Nature's Treasure and Northern Lights

 Breakfast buffet daily

-Northern lights video /DVD shown in the evening at at your hotel
+Northern lights video /DVD shown in the evening at your hotel

 Northern Lights guided evening hunt on foot one selected evening

-Northern Lights hunt kit on Day 2 or 3 (blanket & thermos of hot cocoa)
+Northern Lights hunt kit on Day 2 or 3 (blanket, hot drink)

 Northern Lights "wake up call" option during the night (available at countryside hotel)